 Meteorites have been pelting the Earth throughout geological history.
 Sixty-six million years ago, an asteroid (essentially a giant meteorite) slammed into the Yucatán Peninsula in Mexico, causing a mass extinction that wiped out the dinosaurs.
 Had that meteorite missed, there would be no cows, cats, pigs or people on this planet right now.

-Although there are more than 60,000 meteorites in the world’s collections, two-thirds of these are from Antarctica and will never be available to the general public.
-And the resource is barely growing; each year there are only five or six fresh falls and 200 or so ‘finds’ (most of which weigh less than 200 grams and are appreciably weathered).
+Although there are 64,000 meteorites in the world’s collections, about two-thirds will never be available to the general public.
+And the resource is barely growing: each year hunters recover only about eight to ten fresh falls and a few hundred weathered non-Antarctic ‘finds’ (most of which weigh less than 200 grams).

 For scientists to classify a meteorite into the proper category, the rock must be broken or cut; only then can well-characterised samples be offered for sale.
 Meteorite hunters, meteorite researchers, and meteorite dealers work together in a worldwide enterprise to discover new specimens, uncover details about the origin of the solar system, and make samples available to the discerning collector.